 We get it.
 We know that not everyone likes to step into the gym, park up on an exercise bike and see a room filled of muscle-bound bodies.
-Sometimes, you just want to work out on your own.
-Especially when it starts getting colder, and you don't want to budge from the house.
+Sometimes, you just want to work out on your own - especially when things are cold outside and you don't want to budge from the house.

 A lot of that equipment still costs a whole heap of cash, but there is a way to kit out that spare room and still get a good sweat on without breaking the bank.

 Here's our pick of the kit that can turn your home gym into a connected haven.

 If you've already got a nice TV, an Apple TV and don't mind spending a little on a Wahoo Tickr X heart rate monitor chest strap, you can forget about the heavy equipment and focus on bodyweight workouts instead.

 Wahoo's monitor is now compatible with the Wahoo 7 Minute Workout app over Bluetooth, so you can punish your body and see heart rate data up on the screen along with calorie burn data.

 Apple Watch owners should also check out Hoolio, a Netflix-style streaming service of exercise videos that lets you pair the smartwatch with to see live fitness metrics.
 There are plans to support other Apple Health compatible devices in the future, too.